This video helps to find the area of a triangle. The lesson is designed for children at the elementary level for 6-12 years of age.

 What is the area of a triangle?

-Area of a triangle is defined as the area (total region) that is enclosed by the three sides of the triangle.
+The area of a triangle is defined as the area (total region) that is enclosed by the three sides of the triangle.
 It is equal to half of the base times height, i.e. A = 1/2 × b × h.
-Hence, to find the area of a triangle, we need to know the base (b) and height (h) of it.
+Hence, to find the area of a triangle, we need to know its base (b) and height (h) of it.
 The unit of area is measured in square units.

 Let us learn how to calculate the area of a triangle with the below example:

 Area of a triangle = 1/2(b*h) (half * base* height)